 Once again, AAS raises the bar in the recreation of the classic electric pianos.
-Not only does Lounge Lizard EP-4 deliver the authentic tone of the originals, but it also preserves their action and feel.
 Once you get your hands on Lounge Lizard, that elusive electric piano sound becomes a vivid reality.

-Using our award winning physical modeling technology, we've come up with refinements that take one of the most impressive and unanimously acclaimed software to another level.
+Using AAS's award winning physical modeling technology, they've come up with refinements that take one of the most impressive and unanimously acclaimed software to another level.

 Other Key Features of Lounge Lizard EP-4:

 Lounge Lizard comes with an extensive preset library that is simply inspiring, giving you access to the classic electric piano sounds popularized by musical legends like Chick Corea, Herbie Hancock, Stevie Wonder, and George Duke.
 There is a choice of pure and true tones as well as a selection of processed ones courtesy of the high-end effects section.

 The effects section includes the classic tremolo, chorus, wah, and phaser effects as well as EQ, delay and reverb.
 These effects are specially designed for the electric piano, making it very easy to create your own distinctive custom tones.